Stay cool with this refreshing Thermomix Pineapple Sorbet, made with frozen pineapple, lime juice, and a touch of maple syrup.

 Instructions

 - Add the frozen pineapple to the Thermomix bowl and mix for 30 sec/speed 8.
-Scrape down the sides of the bowl.
+Scrape down the sides of the mixing bowl with a spatula.

 - Serve immediately or freeze for later.